apolat2018/LSAT/README.md

 * Select maximum iteration value:Maximum number of iterations taken for the solvers to converge.
 * Select solver:'newton-cg', 'lbfgs', 'liblinear', 'sag', 'saga'

-This script will create landslide susceptiblity map with logistic regression method.
+This script will create landslide susceptiblity map with logistic regression method.\
+You can choose the methods of Frequency Ratio (FR), Information Value (IV), Logistic Regression (LR), Random Forest (RF), and Multi-Layer Perceptron (MLP) with the LSAT tool.

+If you have an excel file including x, y coordinate values, and probability fields you can use the script of "2- Create LSM and Calculate ROC".
+The excel file can be created by external software with different analysis methods.
+If you want to use the analysis methods of the LSAT tool you don't need to use this script.
 <p>
   <img width="550" height="512" src=https://github.com/apolat2018/LSAT/blob/master/Annex/fig5.png><p>

+*
 **Supplementary**
 |-----------|
 |[Annex](https://github.com/apolat2018/LSAT/tree/master/Annex)|